MdWajidAli/Real-Estate-Price-Predictor/README.md

 The three steps involved in cross-validation are as follows :

-1.Reserve some portion of sample data-set.
+- Reserve some portion of sample data-set.
-2.Using the rest data-set train the model.
+- Using the rest data-set train the model.
-3.Test the model using the reserve portion of the data-set.
+- Test the model using the reserve portion of the data-set.

 ## 9.Decision Tree Classification :
 Decision Tree is a Supervised learning technique that can be used for both classification and Regression problems, but mostly it is preferred for solving Classification problems.
 It is a tree-structured classifier, where internal nodes represent the features of a dataset, branches represent the decision rules and each leaf node represents the outcome.